Almost commuting matrices, cohomology, and dimension: Matricial semiprojectivity for commutative -algebras

 The sufficiency of the above criterion is proved in Theorem \ref{sufficiency}, the necessity is shown in Theorem \ref{necessity}.
-It is not clear whether the finiteness assumption on the dimension of $X$ is actually necessary, here it is only needed to guarantee the existence of finite dimensional closed subsets with prescribed cohomology (Corollary \ref{Topology5}).
-However, there do exist infinite dimensional compact spaces all whose finite dimensional closed subsets are 0-dimensional (e.g., \cite{Hen67},\cite{Wal79}), and we do not know whether the methods developed here can be adjusted to cover these examples as well.
-We therefore ask\\
+It is not clear whether the finiteness assumption on the dimension of $X$ is actually necessary.
+In fact it can be dropped in many cases.
+Indeed we prove that if a space $X$ has a closed subspace $Y$ s.t. $C(Y)$ is not matricially semiprojective, then $C(X)$ is not matricially semiprojective as well (Lemma \ref{Lemma1}).
+This holds for arbitrary $X$, not necessarily finite-dimensional.
+To prove the necessity of the dimensional restriction $\dim X \leq 2$ in the main theorem (Th. \ref{MainTheorem}) we then look for closed subspaces failing matricial semiprojectivity.
+Here the assumption that $X$ is finite-dimensional is only needed to guarantee the existence of closed subsets of smaller dimension (which is then used to guarantee the existence of closed subsets of smaller dimension with prescribed cohomology (Theorem \ref{Topology5})).
+However, there do exist infinite-dimensional compact spaces all whose finite-dimensional closed subsets are 0-dimensional (e.g., \cite{Hen67},\cite{Wal79}), and we do not know whether the methods developed here can be adjusted to cover these examples as well.
+We therefore ask